 Phil Arno, the owner of WBBZ-TV thanked the Buffalo Broadcasters, judges, and the Western New York community for the distinctive honor as “Trailblazer of the Year.”
 The award was presented to Phil at the 2nd annual BEMA Awards held Friday April 26th 2013 at Salvatore’s Italian Gardens.
 In 2015, Phil was inducted into the Buffalo Broadcasters Hall of Fame.

 In March of 2012, Phil named Bob Koshinski Vice President and General Manager.
 Bob was the former head of the Empire Sports Network, and before that was sports director for WKBW-TV.
-Bob has left WBBZ-TV to develop WNY Hockey Magazine, and AllSportsWNY.com.
+Bob has left WBBZ-TV to develop WNY Hockey Magazine, AllSportsWNY.com, and his consulting company.

 In July of 2012, Phil opened a new studio and office facility inside the Eastern Hills Mall in Clarence, New York launching local programming with a community celebration called “Buffalo Night In America!”